We figured out the best way for how to baby proof fireplace.

 You might have to cut the foam mats to fit the shape of your hearth snuggly.
 Make sure to take measurements first and cut them into shape as perfectly as possible.

 Your toddler might also try to remove the playmats, so you can either cover the mats with a sheet or superglue the mats together instead.

 Here are some great home decor-friendly foam mats you can consider buying:

-- Yes4All Interlocking Foam Mats – these mats are perfect to match wooden designs.
+- Yes4All Interlocking Foam Mats – These mats are perfect to match wooden designs.
 It has 6 different colors you can choose from, and you can either get a pack that covers 12 square feet or 36 square feet.

-- We Sell Mats 3/8 Inch Thick Multipurpose Floor Mat – this mat has 17 different colors that can match any home design.
+- We Sell Mats 3/8 Inch Thick Multipurpose Floor Mat – This mat has 17 different colors that can match any home design.
 It also has edge pieces to get rid of the ridges, and you can get packs that can cover 12 to 100 square feet!

 If you’ll be using children’s playmats, one way to make your hearth bench look prettier is to put sheets on top of it.
 You can also still throw in some decorative pillows if you’d like.

-For those with flat hearths, you can hide your fireplace with fireplace doors then add decorative items in front of it.
+For those with flat hearths, you can hide your fireplace with fireplace doors and then add decorative items in front of it.

 Like what we mentioned earlier, you can also place soft mats on top of the hearth in case your child will trip or fall.